jk0/pyhole/docs/_build/html/_sources/guidelines.txt

 ::

-    """This is a one line docstring"""
+    """This is a single-line docstring"""

     """This is a multi-line docstring